20tab/talos/README.md

 ### 🌊 DigitalOcean
 If DigitalOcean is chosen for deployment, a Personal Access Token with _write_ permission is required.<br/>
-Additionally if DigitalOcean Spaces is the chosen media storage backend, a pair of S3 access keys is required.
+Additionally, if DigitalOcean Spaces is the chosen media storage backend, a pair of S3 access keys is required.
 [DigitalOcean API Slugs](https://slugs.do-api.dev/)

 **Note:** all credentials can be generated in the DigitalOcean API configuration section.<br/>